After we reach a certain age, we need to be more careful about our health. This is a general rule that applies to both men and women.

 As you probably know, the prostate is a small, endocrine gland found below the male bladder.
 The prostate gland is involved in sperm production and transportation.
 It forms the fluid that is a part of the sperm, later emitted during ejaculation.

 PSA stands for prostate-specific antigen.
-The PSA test is a part of routine prostate cancer screening.
+The PSA test is a part of routine prostate cancer screening for men.
 It measures the levels of PSA in the blood.
 PSA is produced by cancerous and non-cancerous prostate tissue.
 The majority of PSA is found in the semen; however, small amounts are registered in the blood as well.

 High PSA levels may indicate the presence of prostate cancer.
 But it does not have to be prostate cancer that is causing a rise in your PSA levels.
 Other conditions, such as prostate inflammation and benign prostate hyperplasia, may cause high PSA levels as well.
 Often determining the exact cause of elevated PSA levels is more challenging than it seems.